harel-coffee/run_TPOT-auto/README.md

 2.)
 After running TPOT, it's now time to train the model and test it on your hold-out set.
 TPOT has written a python script (called 'tpot_output.py' in the example above).

- Option A) You should now cut and paste the appropriate parts into the script called train_test_model.py, which will train the model using pipeline from TPOT and test it against your holdout set.
+ Option A) train_test_model.py: You should now cut and paste the appropriate parts into the script called train_test_model.py, which will train the model using pipeline from TPOT and test it against your holdout set.
 It writes a serialized model object, a csv file with precision-recall results on the test set, and a csv file with the prediction results on the test set (ID1,ID2,known_label,classifier_score,FDR)

-  Option B) Use wrapper script python train_test_model2.py --training_infile /path/to/training_data.csv --test_infile /path/to/test_data.csv --exported_pipeline tpot_test_all.py --id_cols 0
+  Option B) train_test_model2.py:  Same thing, but will automatically extract appropriate parts of the TPOT output python train_test_model2.py --training_infile /path/to/training_data.csv --test_infile /path/to/test_data.csv --exported_pipeline tpot_test_all.py --id_cols 0

 3.)
-If you like the results of testing on your leaveout set, you can predict on your full dataset using the trained, serialized model with tpot_predict.py
+You can predict on your full dataset using the trained, serialized model with tpot_predict.py